valzi/villagefolk/docs/index.md

 Feedback requested!

+# Incomplete sections

+The equipment list isn't ready to use.

+Classes need updating.

+The advice sections are almost entirely stolen without credit from random places.
+I think it's great advice, but I need to replace it with my own or with something that is credited.

 ## Structure of Document Sections

 > Formulas and summary notes which are useful if you've already read.
 They're also good for copying and pasting onto a GM screen.